Leprechaun 4: In Space

-Leprechaun 4: In Space is a 1997 American science fiction black comedy slasher film directed by Brian Trenchard-Smith and written by Dennis Pratt.
+Leprechaun 4: In Space is a 1996 American science fiction comedy horror film directed by Brian Trenchard-Smith and written by Dennis Pratt.
 Warwick Davis stars as the titular leprechaun, who terrorizes a Marine crew aboard a spaceship in order to retrieve a princess he intends to wed.

 The film is the fourth installment in the Leprechaun series, preceded by Leprechaun 3 (1995) and followed by Leprechaun in the Hood (2000).
-It received largely negative reviews.
+Like its predecessors, Leprechaun 4: In Space received largely negative reviews.